-In case you haven’t heard, there’s an opioid epidemic spreading across the United States.
+There is an opioid epidemic spreading across the United States.
 Every day, families have to deal with the loss of loved ones who fall victim to this epidemic.
-Now that street opioids are even more affordable; it’s more important than ever to know how to combat addiction.
+Thousands of people lose their lives every year due to opioids.
+Now that street opioids are even more affordable; it is more important than ever to know how to combat opioid addiction.
 Here are some ways that people can avoid falling victim to their very own personal opioid epidemic.

 Gain Knowledge About the Opioid Epidemic